Bitwise1057/ShathYarTranslator/README.md

 ## Usage

 This addon provides multiple slash commands to facilitate Shath'yar roleplay communication.
 All slash commands work similarly and are straightforward to use.

+If targeting a player then your translated speech will be whispered to your target for translation.

 ### Available Slash Commands